marius311/Spt3G.jl/README.md

        """
 ```

-(you can remove the `--startup-file=no`, but if it errors when you do, check your startup file, you always need to load `Spt3G` _first_ in any session).
+(you can remove the `--startup-file=no`, but if it errors when you do, check your startup file for culprits, note you always need to load `Spt3G` _first_ in any session).

 ## Notes